jsimpauco/LoLSupportsVsJunglers/README.md

 I believe that there are no columns in the dataset that are considered NMAR.
 The reasoning behind this belief is that if data is missing, it is because it is dependent on another column.
 There is also data missing due to missing by design.
 Since there are rows for both individuals and teams, not all columns are needed or cannot be filled in since entering data for both can be different in some scenarios.

 ### Missingness Dependency
 The column explored for missingness was the ‘doublekill’ column.
 The two columns that were used to see if the ‘doublekill’ column is dependent on for its missingness were ‘league’ and ‘result’.
 The ‘league’ column refers to the professional league that the match was played under.
 The ‘result’ column refers to if a match was won or lost.

 Based on the results of the missingness tests, it can be seen that the ‘doublekill’ column’s missingness was dependent on the ‘league’ column and, therefore, MAR.

+<iframe src="assets/mt_fig1.html" width=800 height=600 frameBorder></iframe>

 However, when comparing the ‘doublekill’ and ‘result’ columns, the ‘doublekill’ column was not dependent at all on the ‘result column.

+<iframe src="assets/mt_fig2.html" width=800 height=600 frameBorder></iframe>

 # Hypothesis Testing